 In Washington today, the Consumer Product Safety Commission holds a hearing on this.
 And safety regulators from Beijing will be there.
 More now from our China correspondent, Scott Tong.

 Scott Tong: Chinese regulators have sat on the hot seat for months, facing demands that they ensure the safety of all Chinese exports.
 But:

 Steve Dickinson: The Chinese government doesn’t have the power, or the manpower, to do that.

-Scott Tong: That’s China attorney Steve Dickinson from the international law firm of Harris Moure.
+Scott Tong: That’s China attorney Steve Dickinson from the international law firm of Harris Bricken.
 He says in China’s decentralized economy with thousands of suppliers, Beijing has a limited means to carry out its mandates.

 Dickinson thinks responsibility lies with the U.S. toy companies who can often dictate prices to their Chinese suppliers.
 Lately, he thinks those multinationals have pushed those prices down too far.

 Steve Dickinson: If you’re in business, you know if the price is too low.
 And if you know the supplier can’t make it, then you also have to know the supplier’s doing something to survive.